IgorDmitriev/timejoy-web/docs/README.md

 **Objective:** CRUD + Tags for favorite places.
 Users can toggle to display favorite places on map or not.
 Users can add favorite place to route.

-### Phase 6: Smart Favorite Places (8h)
+### Bonus Features (TBD)

-**objective:** Users can search for Gaz station, Lunch, Coffeeshop or other places near their event location or on the way.
+- [ ] Smart Favorite Places: Users can search for Gaz station, Lunch, Coffeeshop or other places near their event location or on the way.
 Uses one or several external API (Google Places, TripAdvisor, Yelp, Foursquare).

-### Bonus Features (TBD)

 - [ ] Parking Options: Users can request search for parking around event location and see real-time options.
 They can choose them and add to the route.
 Uses ParkWhiz API.
 - [ ] Sign in with Google
 - [ ] Sync Calendar Events with Google Calendar